Services we provide

 First thing is, you contact us.
 Either phone us on 0401 276 770 or email us (info@inspectmypool.com.au) and we shall give you a call.
 We then organise a mutually suitable time for the inspection.

-Following this, we email you a contract.
+Following this, we email you a contract, or you can download it from this website.
 It is legislated in NSW that no inspection may take place without a completed and signed contract having been received, and payment made.

 If you have any questions, and people usually do, we are happy to have a chat and try to answer them to give you the greatest chance of passing inspection first time.